MarcooLopez/Genomic-Selection/single_environment.md

 # Model assessment
-## Cross validation with 5-folds.
+## Training-Testing random partitions
-To mimic prediction of GEBV of new untested breeding material, data is randomly splitted into 5 sets where training set is comprised of any 4 folds and testing set will consist of the remaining fold.
-This means that the model is trained using 80% of the data and tested in the other 20%.
-This procedure is repeated for all the 5 folds.
+The prediction power of the model will be assessed using the training-testing (TRN-TST) random partitions approach.
+Data is randomly splitted into training and testing sets.
+Model parameters are estimated in training set and model is tested in TST set.

 # Data preparation
 ### Load data, generate G-matrix and create objects to store results